Briggs & Stratton P4500 PowerSmart - 3700/4500W Inverter Generator With Remote Start

 Price comparison

-As you can see from this interactive chart, when compared to other 3500-4500W inverter generators, the Briggs & Stratton P4500 PowerSmart is on the average side of the price range.
+As you can see from these interactive charts, when compared to other 3500-4500W inverter generators, the Briggs & Stratton P4500 PowerSmart is on the average side of the price range.

 Therefore, this generator nicely fits in the expected budget for this kind of product.